 While we ordinarily conduct dialogue with investee companies through our asset management partners, we also undertake direct engagements with corporate representatives conducted by members of our Stewardship team and join collaborative engagements with other investors.

-As of August 2023, Phoenix Group is a signatory to the UK Stewardship Code.
+Phoenix Group has been a signatory to the UK Stewardship Code since August 2023.